alexn11/stable-diffusion-image-archive-lob/notes.md

 # todos

+- new bug unlocked: random exactly 2 difference in exactly one component between orig vector and its re-conversion
 - prompt still doesnt work
 - so far generated images are a bit boring
 - convert text prompt to key :)